pepperize/cdk-autoscaling-gitlab-runner/README.md

 ### Different machine image

-By default the latest [Amazon 2 Linux](https://aws.amazon.com/amazon-linux-2/) will be used for the manager/coordinator.
+By default, the latest [Amazon 2 Linux](https://aws.amazon.com/amazon-linux-2/) will be used for the manager/coordinator.
 The manager/coordinator instance's cloud init scripts requires [yum](https://access.redhat.com/solutions/9934) is installed, any RHEL flavor should work.
 The requested runner instances by default using Ubuntu 20.04, any OS implemented by the [Docker Machine provisioner](https://gitlab.com/gitlab-org/ci-cd/docker-machine/-/tree/main/libmachine/provision) should work.